Project Resource Management: The Ultimate Guide

 We’ve mentioned Productive’s capability for forecasting your resource utilization.
 However, Productive can also help you visualize and forecast other key agency metrics, such as profit margins and revenue.
 By using data on your cost rates and billable hours, you can view these analytics across your project duration.
 When you update your resource bookings, this is reflected in your data.

 You can use these insights to make data-driven decisions for your projects.
-For example, what happens to your project budgeting when you create an additional booking or switch between team members?
+For example, what happens to your project based budgeting when you create an additional booking or switch between team members?
 Now you can have the answer to these questions and more, in real time.

 We’ve always known, on a monthly basis, how we’re doing as a company.
 But knowing on a per project level, in real time—we never really had that visibility.
 You guys do a good job of providing that.
 If you look at it on a yearly basis, it does give us the ability to look, per client and per project where do we really stand.